kjkubik/CompanyLocationAndStocks/README.md

 #### Description of Preprocessing

+We initially had 2 years of quantitative data consisting of open, close, high, low, volume, volume weight and percent change to begin with for the top 100 Nasdaq stocks.
+The qualitative data consisted of the revenue, employee count and sector.
+The locational data consisted of city, state, regional and the company’s home office longitudes and latitudes.
+We used a query to join the data into one table before exporting the data into a comma delimited file.

+In the preprocessing we moved the comma delimited file into a dataframe.
+From there we used interval controls by capturing the first and last day of an interval, computing the percent change in the volume weight and volume weight and merging the first and last day into a signal dataframe.
+We then created the categorical data and dropped the columns that were of no use for modeling.

+Note:
 - Each individual data set was saved into a CSV file
 - Cleanup was done on each data set to confirm there were no missing values
 - The datasets were then imported into Postgres